6 Core Exercises for Six-Pack Abs

 The core is the body's center of power.
 It contains the muscles that lie deep within the torso and stabilize your body, whether it's stationary or dynamic movement.
 Balance and stabilization workouts help define the abdominal muscle groups, which results in the defined stomach many desire.

 The following six exercises will strengthen your body while sculpting your abs.
-You don't need fancy equipment: all you need is your own body weight, a med ball and a stability ball.
+You don't need fancy machines: all you need is your own body weight, a med ball and a stability ball.

 Note: Do each move for one minute.
 Complete 4 to 5 rounds.